 ncols number of columns, default is 1 (that is vectors are assumed to be column vectors).

-in If in option is present then the values are given in a input paragraph diagonal This option indicates that the matrix is diagonal.
+Number of columns can be seen using ncols-function in If in option is present then the values are given in a input paragraph diagonal This option indicates that the matrix is diagonal.
 For diagonal matrix the values given in values option or in the next input paragraph refer only to the diagonal vector.